The John Murphy Postgraduate Research Fellowship In Civil Engineering

 - The award shall be known as "The John Murphy Postgraduate Research Fellowship in Civil Engineering".

 - Applications shall be invited, by advertisement in the normal fashion not later than 31st March of any year, for fellowship(s) tenable from the following Autumn.
-Applications will be considered only from those who, after graduation, have had suitable professional experience or have been engaged in teaching or research.

 - The above conditions may be amended from time to time by the Governing Body provided that such alterations are approved in advance by the donor or his representative(s).
 However, in any year, any amendment shall be valid only if it has been so approved in writing on or before 31st March of that year, and duly published as provided for in clause 6.